Gut Health and Hormones – What Every Woman (and Man) Should Know

 The good news about all of this is that the dietary and lifestyle practices that support gut health also directly support hormone balance.
 They are not separate protocols.

 Eat diverse fiber-rich plants.
 Fiber from a variety of vegetables, fruits, legumes, and whole grains feeds the estrobolome and supports healthy estrogen metabolism.
-Cruciferous vegetables (broccoli, cauliflower, Brussels sprouts) contain compounds (DIM and I3C) that specifically support estrogen clearance.
+Cruciferous vegetables (such as broccoli, cauliflower, Brussels sprouts) contain compounds (DIM and I3C) that specifically support estrogen clearance.

 Add fermented foods.
 A healthy, diverse microbiome manages hormone metabolism more accurately.
 Yogurt, kefir, kimchi, and sauerkraut support that diversity.